Loss deduction

 Special features and restrictions:

-1. loss deduction for corporations: – Subject to the provisions of Section 8c KStG (shell company purchase regulation) – In the event of a change in ownership of more than 50% within 5 years, loss carryforwards can be completely lost – Exceptions: Group clause, hidden reserves clause, restructuring clause 2.
-Loss deduction for partnerships:
+– In the event of a change in ownership of more than 50% within 5 years, loss carryforwards may be completely lost

-– Losses can generally only be offset against profits from the same source of income
+– losses can generally only be offset against profits from the same source of income

-– Can lead to losses being offset over time
+– can lead to losses being offset over time

 Practical significance and design options:

-The loss deduction is of great practical importance for companies and private individuals: For companies:
+The loss deduction is of great practical importance for companies and private individuals:

 – Important instrument for smoothing tax payments over several periods

-– Strategic planning of investments and depreciation to optimize loss deduction For private individuals:
+– Strategic planning of investments and depreciation to optimize loss deduction

 – Possibility of offsetting losses from different types of income

-– Particularly relevant for investments and letting Options for structuring:
+– Particular relevance for investments and letting

 1. Choice between loss carry-back and carry-forward to optimize the tax burden